BurntSushi/termcolor/FAQ.md

 I spent a couple of days trying to think of very short words that began with the letter `r` that were even somewhat related to the task of searching.
 I don't remember how it popped into my head, but "rip" came up as something that meant "fast," as in, "to rip through your text."
 The fact that RIP is also an initialism for "Rest in Peace" (as in, "ripgrep kills grep") never really dawned on me.
-Perhaps the coincidence is too striking, but I didn't realize it until someone explicitly pointed it out to me after the initial public realize.
+Perhaps the coincidence is too striking to believe that, but I didn't realize it until someone explicitly pointed it out to me after the initial public release.
 I admit that I found it mildly amusing, but if I had realized it myself before the public release, I probably would have pressed on and chose a different name.
 Alas, renaming things after a release is hard, so I decided to mush on.

 Given the fact that
 [ripgrep never was, is or will be a 100% drop-in replacement for